 (b) the name and address of the governing body of the system.

-170. Revocation of order
+170. Revoking s.
+169 order

 (1) The Minister may by order published in the Government Gazette revoke an order under section 169 in respect of a school system if —